 We typically think of France when we think of Tartare, especially steak Tartare made with raw beef and egg yolks.
 Mindi adores the dish and often orders it in French cities like Paris, Lyon and Dijon.

 Color us surprised when we discovered that Germany has its own version of Tartare called Tartar.
-Although many German Tartar recipes feature meat, we ordered a version made with smoked trout, horseradish, cucumber and wild herbs.
+Although many German Tartar recipes feature meat, we ordered a version made with smoked trout, horseradish, cucumber and wild herbs in Baden-Baden.
 Ideal for pescatarians, the fish-forward Tartar was ideal for us too.

 The country has no shame in cooking and eating wurst, i.e. sausage, at markets and restaurants as well as in homes.
 The variety counts in the dozens and come in various shapes, sizes and flavors.